 The brief is the cornerstone of any successful medical copywriting project.
 It should include all the information a freelance writer might need to complete the project.
 It is crucial to be specific and to avoid waffle and ambiguity, which could send your copywriter down the wrong creative track.

 - Information about the about the product, service, or treatment that is being promoted

 - Any market insights that are relevant to the campaign

 - Any key messages you wish to convey

 - And, most importantly, the SMP

-The better the brief, the better the outcomes are likely to be (based on over 20 years of experience!).
+The better the brief, the better the outcomes are likely to be (based on ~20 years of experience!).